mynameiswilson/sbdm/_posts/2022-02-17-affirming-spaces-for-LGBTQ-students.md

 1. The [facts](https://www.thetrevorproject.org/survey-2021/?section=SuicideMentalHealth) state that queer and gender non-conforming students are a vulnerable population that should be represented in some way in under Diversty & Equity. **We should include "sexual orientation" and "gender identity" as a consideration in this policy.**

-2. I would like to know if the school knows how many LGBTQ students there are within the school.
-We understand our student population well by gender, ethnicity, race and disability.
-The D&E policy itself calls for an *annual review of data "disaggregated by gender, ethnicity, socioeconomic status, and disability" - but not by sexual orientation or gender identity. **I am considering asking for this.**
+2. How well do we understand the LGBTQ community in the school?
+The D&E policy itself calls for an *annual review of data "disaggregated by gender, ethnicity, socioeconomic status, and disability"* - but not by sexual orientation or gender identity.
+However, this is an incredibly sensitive space - as a friend of mine put it: *"Unlike more obvious/surface demographic information, the ability to come out OR NOT is a huge point of control for queer youth, perhaps their only one.
+How do you reliably know what your queer youth population is when many members of it are unable to come out because of legitimate fears?
+How do you ask?
+(You shouldn't.)"*.  **So: do we currently offer a space where families (or students) can offer this about themselves, should they choose?
+And how do we use that information to promote that student's achievement?**

+**(UPDATE 2/18/2022: Some wonderful feedback from a friend, regarding privacy and control has altered my perspective here for #2)**

-Once we have those two things - **recognition** and **visibility**, then we can take action.
+Once we have those two things - **recognition** and **understanding**, then we can take action.

 ## What have other schools done? ##